uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 ## Open RStudio

 -   If you are using your own laptop please open RStudio
+    -   If you need theme, we have [installation instruction](/R/Installation.md#r--rstudio-installation-instructions)
     -   Make sure you have a working Internet connection
 -   On the Library computers (the first time takes about 10 min):
     -   Log in with your UQ username and password (use your student